-Hanging framed photos or artwork on the walls of your home is one of the simplest ways to make a big visual impact, and it’s also a great opportunity to showcase your personal style and story.
-Think of your wall decorations as clothes for your home; your clothes are a way for you to express yourself, and your wall decor should be, too!
+Hanging pictures or artwork on the walls of your home is one of the simplest ways to make a big visual impact, and it’s also a great opportunity to showcase your personal style and story.
+Think of your wall decorations as clothes for your home; your clothes are an expression of yourself, and your wall decor can be too!

-Trace each of your frames onto newspaper or kraft paper, cut them out, then use masking tape to hang the templates up where you plan to hang your frames.
-Seeing the shapes of each frame on the wall will help you see what works for your space and what doesn’t.
+Trace each of your frames onto newspaper or kraft paper, cut them out, then use masking tape to stick the templates up on your wall.
+Seeing the size of your frames on the actual wall will help you identify what works for your space and what doesn’t.

 Now that you’ve determined where and how you’re going to hang your frame, it’s time to get it done!
 And if you’re going the nail or screw route, it’s always nice to get it right the first time so you don’t end up making multiple holes in your wall.

-One way to do it is to make a handy picture-hanging stick.
-An inch or so away from one end of a thin ruler or a paint stirrer, hammer a small nail about 1/3 of the way through the wood.
+One way to do this is to make a simple picture-hanging stick.
+Hammer a small nail into a paint stirrer about 1″ in from one end.
+Stop when the nail is about 1/3 of the way through the wood.

-Hang your frame from the nail, and hold it up against the spot where you want to hang it.
-Press firmly on the nail-end of the wooden stick, and you’ll have a small hole signaling exactly where you should place your nail or screw!
+Hang the frame from the nail, then hold the stick against the wall where you want to hang it.
+Press firmly on the nail-end of the stick, and it will leave behind a small hole exactly where your nail or screw should go!

-An alternate method is to use a tape measure to measure the distance from the top of your frame to the hanging point (most likely a wire or a sawtooth hanger).
-If your frame has a wire, make sure to pull the wire taut towards the top of the frame, since that’s how it will hang on your wall.
+If you don’t have a paint stirrer on hand, another option is to use a tape measure to measure the distance from the top of your frame to the hanging point, like a wire or sawtooth hanger.
+(If your frame has a wire, use the metal edge of your tape measure to pull the wire taut towards the top of the frame to get the right measurement.)

-Once you have your measurement, you can mark it on the correct location on your template or directly on the wall with a pencil.
+Once you have your measurement, use a pencil to mark it on the correct location on either your paper template or directly on the wall.

-Our friend Jamielyn at I Heart Naptime shared a similar trick on her blog, and it’s really helpful for frames with two hanging points.
-She cuts a piece of masking tape that covers the distance between the two hanging points on the back of the frame, then sticks the piece of tape to the wall where she’ll be hanging it.
-This shows her exactly where she needs to put her nails or screws!
-Get the full details on her method here.
+My friend Jamielyn at I Heart Naptime shared a similar trick on her blog that’s especially helpful hanging a frame with two hanging points.
+Cut a piece of masking tape that covers the distance between the two hanging points on the back of the frame, then stick the piece of tape to the wall where she’ll be hanging it.

 Do you have a favorite picture hanging tip?